openownership/openownership.beta/connect-with-us.md

   text: If you would like to use our data, or think your government could benefit
     from our implementation support, please get in touch.
 Our research and resources can be powerful advocacy tools - these are available to download [here](https://openownership.org/resources/).
-- title: Contact
-  text: If you have a general question, are looking for information, or just want
-    to know more, you can get in touch with us here support@openownership.org
 layout: connect
 ---